 - Currency: Accepting cash is discouraged unless an Affiliate provides a receipt immediately and notates adequate donor information, including amount, name, address, and contact information.
 However, cash contributions can be accommodated.
-A money order, rather than cash, should be mailed to the ACF Central Team with the "Donation Coding Worksheet" completed to identify the donor information and gift amount. - Checks: Donors should make checks payable to "Alaska Community Foundation 'Affiliate Name'."
+A money order, rather than cash, should be mailed to the ACF Central Team with the "Donation Coding Worksheet" completed to identify the donor information and gift amount. - O Checks: Donors should make checks payable to "Alaska Community Foundation 'Affiliate Name'."
 To protect donor privacy and banking information, Affiliates should not make copies of checks.
-ACF maintains secure electronic images of donor's checks. - Credit Card: Credit card donations can be accepted in two ways: - ACF's online donation portal from specific webpages created for each Affiliate fund.
-All donation pages link to the Community Suite database and Fund Management Portal, and can be accessed from our donation sites: alaskacf.org/funds and alaskacf.org/funds and alaskacf.fcsuite.com/erp/donate/list.
-Each Affiliate has customized donation links within their website pages. - An approved remittance envelope with credit card details and contact information completed for the donor. - Non-Cash Donations: Non-cash donations include retirement account distributions, marketable securities (like stocks and bonds), stocks in privately owned companies, pre-approved real estate or tangible personal property, partnership interests and interests in LLC's, life insurance, and more.
+ACF maintains secure electronic images of donor's checks.
+Check donations will be recorded by the name(s) on the check; e.g., if the check is from a household, the donation would be recorded under the household profile rather than an individual.
+If the check lists an individual name, but would like their household to be recognized, this must be noted with clear instructions on the donation coding sheet. - Credit Card: Credit card donations can be accepted in two ways: - ACF's online donation portal from specific webpages created for each Affiliate fund.
+All donation pages link to the Community Suite database and Fund Management Portal and can be accessed from the ACF donation sites: alaskacf.org/funds and alaskacf.fcsuite.com/erp/donate/list.
+Each Affiliate has customized donation links within their website pages. - An approved remittance envelope with credit card details and contact information, including an email address, completed by the donor. - Non-Cash Donations: Non-cash donations include retirement account distributions, marketable securities (like stocks and bonds), stocks in privately owned companies, pre-approved real estate or tangible personal property, partnership interests and interests in LLC's, life insurance, and more.
 It is best to have the donor work directly with the appropriate ACF Central Team member to adhere to policies and ensure pre-approval from ACF. - In-Kind Donations: In-kind donations are in the form of goods and services donated, which can be in connection with a business or individual.
 Accounting rules require that in-kind donations be recorded for the amount donated and must be offset by an "in-kind" expense of the same amount, so no net value is gained.
-Donors providing in-kind donations will receive a donation acknowledgement letter if they provide details on their in-kind donation; what they donated, the value of the donation, and provide their donor contact information for tax receipt creation and mailing to the donor.
+Donors providing in-kind donations will receive a donation acknowledgement letter if they provide details on their in-kind donation: - Goods a description of the donation, the value of the donation, and provide donor contact information for tax receipt creation and mailing to the donor. - Services date of service, description of the service, number of hours donated, and value of the service.